rvrita/udacity-data-structures/README.md

 ### Problem 3: Huffman Coding

 This problem requires us to build a Huffman tree (binary tree), but in order to do that efficiently, we can use a priority queue.
-The Huffman tree building process (always choosing the smallest two nodes) sounds like something perfect for priority queue.
+The Huffman tree building process (combine the smallest two nodes, add the result back to the pool) sounds like the perfect job for a priority queue.
 We also use a dictionary to create a lookup table from characters to Huffman codes so that we can construct the encoded string in linear time.

 The time complexity to build the tree is O(n\*log(n)) and the time complexity to decode the tree is also O(n\*log(n)), since we're using a tree to decode.
 We could achieve O(1) if we used a lookup table, but the problem statement asks for a tree.